|

 most likely next Spring.
 We are also looking forward to Canon's release of

-(1Ds Mk IV?).
+their 4th generation flagship camera (1Ds Mk IV?).
 Hopefully this will allow us to upgrade both our video system

 and still systems in one camera.
 A major advantage is that we already own a